marcelrodriguezricc/meltstake-sonar/README.md

 ![Platform: Raspberry%20Pi](https://img.shields.io/badge/platform-Raspberry%20Pi-C51A4A)
 ![OS: Linux](https://img.shields.io/badge/os-Linux-FCC624)

-Controller/data handler for integrating the **Imagenex Model 881A Digital Multi-frequency Imaging Sonar** into the Melt Stake system.
+Controller/data handler for integrating the **Imagenex Model 881A Digital Multi-frequency Imaging Sonar** into the Melt Stake system, with additional parsing and visualization tools.

 ## Requirements